pytorch/rl/README.md

 ## Examples, tutorials and demos

-A series of [examples](https://github.com/pytorch/rl/blob/main/examples/) are provided with an illustrative purpose:
+A series of [State-of-the-Art implementations](https://github.com/pytorch/rl/blob/main/sota-implementations/) are provided with an illustrative purpose:

 <table>
   <tr>